-- 23(1) The speaker presides, with due regard for the provisions of these rules and orders, at every council meeting where he or she is present. - (2) Whenever the speaker is absent from or unable to preside at or during any part of a council meeting, the council must elect from amongst the councillors present at that meeting an acting speaker for the duration of the speaker's absence or inability. - (3) The municipal manager presides over the election of an acting speaker. - (4) The council may not elect a member of the executive committee, the executive mayor or a member of the mayoral committee, as the case may be, as acting speaker.
+23(1) The speaker presides, with due regard for the provisions of these rules and orders, at every council meeting where he or she is present.

+(2) Whenever the speaker is absent from or unable to preside at or during any part of a council meeting, the council must elect from amongst the councillors present at that meeting an acting speaker for the duration of the speaker's absence or inability.